American Revolution: Paris peace treaty

-Treaty of Paris by Benjamin West portrays the American delegation about to sign the 1783 Treaty of Paris (John Jay, John Adams, Benjamin Franklin, Henry Laurens, W.T.
-Franklin).
+Treaty of Paris by Benjamin West portrays the American delegation about to sign the 1783 Treaty of Paris (John Jay, John Adams, Benjamin Franklin, Henry Laurens, W. T. Franklin).
 The British delegation refused to pose and the painting was never completed.

 During negotiations in Paris, the American delegation discovered that France supported American independence but no territorial gains, hoping to confine the new nation to the area east of the Appalachian Mountains.
 The Americans opened direct secret negotiations with London, cutting out the French.
 British Prime Minister Lord Shelburne was in charge of the British negotiations, and he saw a chance to make the United States a valuable economic partner, facilitating trade and investment opportunities.
-The US obtained all the land east of the Mississippi River, including southern Canada, but Spain took control of Florida from the British.
+The US obtained all the land east of the Mississippi River, including southern Canada below the Great Lakes, but Spain took control of Florida from the British.
 It gained fishing rights off Canadian coasts, and agreed to allow British merchants and Loyalists to recover their property.
 Prime Minister Shelburne foresaw highly profitable two-way trade between Britain and the rapidly growing United States, which did come to pass.
 The blockade was lifted and American merchants were free to trade with any nation anywhere in the world.

 The British largely abandoned their Indigenous allies, who were not a party to this treaty and did not recognize it until they were defeated militarily by the United States.
-However, the British did sell them munitions and maintain forts in American territory until the Jay Treaty of 1795.
+However, the British did sell them munitions and maintained forts in American territory until the Jay Treaty of 1795.